-the impact of local and regional governance arrangements on government effectiveness, including in policy areas such as economic growth
+the impact of local governance arrangements on government effectiveness

-The routes to more effective relationships between central government and its sub-national counterparts, and to more effective collaborations at local and regional levels.
+the routes to more effective relationships between central government and its sub-national counterparts, and to more effective collaborations at local levels.

 Directly elected mayors

 The Coalition government focused its early decentralisation efforts on introducing new candidate-centered institutions, including directly-elected mayors and police and crime commissioners.
 We carried out our research into directly-elected mayors in 2012 to prepare for referendums on mayors in ten cities across England.

 Recent governments of both left and right have attempted to decentralise power in the UK.
 But while huge changes have occurred – particularly in Scotland, Wales and London - progress in the rest of England has been limited, although this is changing as the Government concludes 'devo deals' with various English regions.